citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 All these we have passed to learn some new thing.<br>
 Oh hear me!
 Your dead doth lustily sing!<br>
 ‘Rejoice!
 Gift of Life pray waste not in wails!<br>
-&nbsp;&nbsp&nbspThe maker of Souls forever prevails!’”
+&nbsp;&nbsp&nbsp&nbsp;&nbsp&nbspThe maker of Souls forever prevails!’”

 Direct from the Spirit-world came my steed.<br>
 The phantom has place in what was all planned.<br>